 Standing in the sea, cut off by the tide was a lonely looking lighthouse.
 Like almost every other lighthouse in Scotland, this one was built by the famous Stevenson family.

 The boy kept a respectful distance from the sea which was crashing off the shore.
-He watching it for a while and I wondered what was going on inside that little noodle head of his.
+He watching it for a while and I wondered what was going on inside that noodle brain of his.

 The village of Rattray was once a Royal Burgh with a busy harbour.
 Trading ships regularly docked there.